Trimming machines vs. hand trimming; which tool will rise to the top?

 - Harvest Drying & Curing Tent Packages: Available in - 4’ x 8’, 8’ x 8’, 5’ x 5’, 4’ x 4’, 3’ x 3’, 2’ x 2’.

 Keep in mind, as the size of your garden goals grow, hand trimming becomes a less feasible option.
-Making a machine trimmer the tool of choice for harvesters looking to trim medium, large and commercial gardens.
+This makes trimming machines the only choice for growers of a certain scale.

-An investment in a machine trimmer will allow you to achieve the full potential of your garden goals, yielding a positive return on investment.
+An investment in a trimming machine will allow you to get through your trimming process and back to doing the things you love, while yielding a positive return on investment.

 If you are new to harvesting, check out our beginners guide to harvesting, drying, and curing!